 07:30 AM Cell and built-in toilet cleaning.

-*Use broom, plastic dust collector, wipe cloth and water in the plastic bucket.
+*Use a broom, plastic dust collector, wipe cloth and water in the plastic bucket.

 *Place the handle of the broom pointing outside when returning it.